141 comments

 (On my phones, I use LineageOS which can manage network permissions per app right in app settings.)

-• p0w3n3d 3 hours ago
+• p0w3n3d a year ago

 I'm using netguard.
 It's really good, but conflicts with wireguard (another VPN I am using).
 It's because the firewall is realised using VPN API, when running netguard it uses VPN API to control the traffic

-• okso 3 hours ago
+• okso a year ago

 I am dreaming of an open-source app that adds Wireguard capabilities to NetGuard or vice-versa.